 All 200 therapists in the the PTSD Resolution network are Human Givens Institute (HGI) qualified.
 Only HGI qualified therapists may join the network.
-This ensures a consistent, proven treatment approach and governance structure to the therapy that we deliver to help Forces' Veterans and their families.
+This ensures a consistent, proven approach and governance structure to the therapy that we deliver to help Forces' Veterans and their families.

 The register of the HGI has been accredited under the Professional Standards Authority (PSA) for Health and Social Care in the UK, under its Accredited Registers Programme.

 Accreditation means that the HGI has met the Authority’s standards in the following areas: governance, setting standards, education and training, managing the register, providing information and dealing with complaints.
 As such, the programme offers enhanced consumer protection to anyone looking for health and social care services in general and Human Givens therapy in particular.